Utah Supreme Court Strikes Down Portion of State’s Medical Malpractice Pre-Litigation Review Panel Process

 Utah State Flag

-The Utah Supreme Court last month declared a portion of the state’s pre-litigation medical malpractice review panel process under the Utah Health Care Malpractice Act unconstitutional because it violates the separation of powers doctrine.
+In July 2019, the Utah Supreme Court declared a portion of the state’s pre-litigation medical malpractice review panel process under the Utah Health Care Malpractice Act unconstitutional because it violates the separation of powers doctrine.

 The Utah Legislature passed the Health Care Malpractice Act in 1976 to curb the perceived cost increases in malpractice insurance in Utah.
 The legislature added a pre-litigation medical review panel to the Act’s requirements in 1985.